Excel XNPV vs NPV – A Comparison with Examples

 B5:B9 = Date

-• Finally, press ENTER to have the Net Present Value.
+• Press ENTER to see the Net Present Value.

 Calculating Net Present Value with XNPV Function